pmeeny/CI-MS2-BicepMusicFanSite/README.md

 4 | The top score is not displayed after 1st attempt results page | The fix was to  $("#top_score").show() to show the div 5 | After the mailing list mailing list modal closes the screen remains dark and the index isn't loading properly. |The fix was to add $("#mailingListModal").modal("hide"); when submit button is clicked
 6 | The dynamic about and quiz divs are not scaling properly on IE | The fix was to apply a more dynamic div:  https://stackoverflow.com/questions/4075440/dynamic-height-for-div/4075456 with a height: auto as IE doesn't support min-height
+7 | The quiz score was not updating on question 10 of the quiz. | The fix was to update the current_score div using JQuery at the last question as well as the first 1-9

 <br>